alekrumkamp/go-monty-hall/README.md

 # go-monty-hall
-Simple benchmark tool written in Go to test the results of choosing a different door or not in the well-known statistics puzzle,Monthy Hall https://en.wikipedia.org/wiki/Monty_Hall_problem.
+Simple benchmark tool written in Go to test the results of choosing a different door or not in the well-known statistics puzzle, Monthy Hall https://en.wikipedia.org/wiki/Monty_Hall_problem.

 ## How to use it
 After cloning this repository and having Go installed, run: